ahmedkaludi/accelerated-mobile-pages/README.md

 ![BrowserStack](https://user-images.githubusercontent.com/16618009/53022655-a24ea780-3481-11e9-9a48-a2ca5bcd96d6.png)

 == Changelog ==

+= 1.0.71 (9th December 2020) =
+* Fixed: AMP Page builder accordion not working in 1.0.70 #4862
+* Fixed: Category name in the dropdown not redirecting and AMP Sidebar alignment #4861
+* Fixed: AMP Sidebar Menu Remains Open After Browser Back in Firefox and Safari #4840
+* Fixed: amp-auto-ads was found on this page, but is unused error #4851
+* Fixed: Amp option panel breaks in Product Filter For WooCommerce Product Plugin #4853
+* Fixed: ID attribute added inside the analytics section #4852
+* Fixed: Updated Facebook Messanger Icon #4859
+* Fixed: Heading elements added in blurb module of AMP page builder #4856
+* Fixed: Special characters are showing for post titles after sharing tweets #4850

 = 1.0.70 (7th December 2020) =
 * Improvement: Added filter to modify author bio description #4849